khadija-ashraf/JavaCoreConcepts/src/com/inheritanceAndInterface/README.md

 * Can not instantiate an abstract class. -> cause its a concept, not a real-life object.

 ### What is an Interface?
-An Interface defines capabilities, not hierarchy -> more about what the object can do, not what it is or what it has.
+An Interface defines capabilities, not hierarchy -> what the object can do, not what it is or what it has.
 For example:
 * Comparable<T> → makes a class sortable
 * Serializable → marks a class as serializable